Expensify/react-native-onyx/README.md

 There are Playwright e2e tests implemented for the web.
 To run them:

-- `npm install` - to install package dependencies and the e2e app as well
 - `npm run e2e` to run the e2e tests
 - or `npm run e2e-ui` to run the e2e tests in UI mode